 For a list of Reserved Instances you’ve purchased and details on the utilization and cost savings, click the Reserved Instances details tab.
 The filters you have defined on the Instance Analyzer will apply to the Reserved Instances details tab.
 For example, if you have filtered to show a particular AWS availability zone (called a data center in RightScale), you will only see RI’s that are within that availability zone.

 The Cost saved column gives you the amount saved to-date on this instance over On-Demand usage.
 The Utilization percentage and Wasted cost columns enable you to determine where you have unused or underused Reserved Instances.

 In order to take advantage of the Utilization Reports capability in RightScale Labs, you must request that this feature be enabled for your account.
 Contact your RightScale Account Manager to turn this feature on.

 Currently in RightScale Labs, Utilization Reports provides the average memory and CPU utilization of your 200 most expensive running servers.
-Any filters from the Analyze page will also be applied on this page.
+Any filters from the Instance Analyzer will also be applied on this page.